At-Rest Encryption in MemoryDB - Amazon MemoryDB

 The kms:ViaService condition key limits use of an AWS KMS key to requests from specified AWS services.
 To use kms:ViaService with MemoryDB, include both ViaService names in the condition key value: memorydb.amazon_region.amazonaws.com.rproxy.goskope.com.
 For more information, see kms:ViaService.

-You can use AWS CloudTrail to track the requests that MemoryDB for Redis sends to AWS Key Management Service on your behalf.
+You can use AWS CloudTrail to track the requests that MemoryDB sends to AWS Key Management Service on your behalf.
 All API calls to AWS Key Management Service related to customer managed keys have corresponding CloudTrail logs.
 You can also see the grants that MemoryDB creates by calling the ListGrants KMS API call.

 Once a cluster is encrypted using a customer managed key, all snapshots for the cluster are encrypted as follows: